-Based on our analysis of the market, there is limited demand for additional industrial development at the current time.
-It appears that a newly developed industrial use on the site would not have a value commensurate with its cost; therefore industrial use is not considered to be financially feasible.
+Based on our analysis of the market, there is limited demand for additional single-family residential development at the current time.
+It appears that a newly developed single-family residential use on the site would not have a value commensurate with its cost; therefore single-family residential use is not considered to be financially feasible.
 Nevertheless, we expect an eventual recovery of the market accompanied by a rise in property values to a level that will justify the cost of new construction.
-Thus, it is anticipated that industrial development will become financially feasible in the future.
+Thus, it is anticipated that single-family residential development will become financially feasible in the future.